Arka7777/Arka7777/README.md

 <h1 align="center">Hi 👋, I'm Arkapravo Biswas</h1>
 <h3 align="center">I am a B.Tech student in Information Technology with a strong passion for MERN stack development and Machine Learning.
 Proficient in building dynamic web applications using MongoDB, Express.js, React.js, and Node.js.
 A dedicated competitive programmer, solving DSA problems in C++ on platforms like LeetCode and Codeforces.
-Experienced in working with MySQL databases and backend optimizations.
 Enthusiastic about Blockchain technology, exploring decentralized applications and smart contracts.</h3>

 - 📫 How to reach me **arkapravobiswas7@gmail.com**